Simplified Template Cross Sections -- Stage 1.1 and 1.2: Bin Definitions

-In this section, we give the explicit definitions of the stage 1.1 bins.
-The subbin boundaries as discussed in \sec{subbins} are included in the definitions and are indicated by dashed lines in the bin diagrams.
+In this section, we give the explicit definitions of the stage 1.1 and 1.2 bins, where stage 1.2 provides an extension of stage 1.1.
+The sub-bin boundaries as discussed in Section~\ref{sec:subbins} are included in the definitions and are indicated by dashed lines in the diagrams.